 All grantees that expend State funds (including federal funds passed through the N. C. Department of Health and Human Services) are required to comply with the cost principles described in the N. C. Administrative Code at 09 NCAC 03M .0201.
-(Note: Pending the change in reference from OMB Circular A-87 to 2 CFR, Part 200 Subpart E - Cost Principles.)
+(Note: Pending the change in reference from 2 CFR, Part 200 Subpart E - Cost Principles.)